Search This Blog

 1 large egg

 Heat an 8" frying pan to medium, melting some butter in it.
 Pour 1/4 c batter, just enough to cover the bottom.
 Swirl as needed.
-When the top driesflip onto a clean dish towel and repeat, adding butter as needed.
-The crepes should not be browning.
-This makes about 12-14.
+When the top dries, flip onto a clean dish towel and repeat, adding butter as needed.
+The crepes should not brown.
+That comes from frying them when they're rolled up.

 Our Zwilling ceramic pan, purchased in Chestertown, is perfect and really doesn't need added butter.